ReexpressAI/Example_Data/tutorials/tutorial8_legalbench/README.md

-# Tutorial 8: Reexpress+GPT-4 unlocks the future potential of AI for legal professionals
+# Tutorial 8: Reexpress+GPT-4 unlocks the potential of AI for legal professionals

-[Reexpress](https://re.express/) unlocks the future potential of AI for legal professionals.
+[Reexpress](https://re.express/) unlocks the potential of AI for legal professionals.

 ![Reexpress](assets/Reexpress_overview.png)